DOAJ/doaj/portality/migrate/4007_remove_the_seal/README.md

-Migration script to be run to remove DOAJ seal.
-See issue 4007.
+Migration script to be run to remove DOAJ seal and other metadata fields.
+See issues 4007 and 4015.

 Run